arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/ReadMe.md

 The IT Department has certain Best Practices policies for databases that I had followed, are detailed in the Best Practices document.

 ### Project Steps
-The project is broken down into four major steps.
+The project was broken down into four major steps.
 The project was designed to mimic the flow of a real-world database design project.

 #### Step 1:
-This step is all about information gathering and putting it down on paper.
-In this step, I was expected to complete both business and technical proposal documents required to begin the database design process.
+This step was all about information gathering and putting it down on paper.
+In this step, I created business and technical proposal documents required to begin the database design process.

 #### Step 2:
 I gave a walk through for the design process.
 I used Lucidchart to create database diagrams that were used to build an actual database.